SimonSimCity/CouchbaseBundle/README.md

 **Example usage**

-    app/console couchbase:export-ddoc
+    app/console couchbase:export-ddoc foo
-Will save all design-documents, found in couchbase, to the folder app/Resouces/ in files having the file-extension *.ddoc*
+Will save all design-documents, found in the couchbase-definition `foo`, to the folder app/Resouces/foo/ in files having the file-extension *.ddoc*

-    app/console couchbase:import-ddoc -e test
+    app/console couchbase:import-ddoc -e test foo
-Will import all files found in app/Resouces/\*.ddoc and  app/Resouces/test/\*.ddoc
+Will import all files found in app/Resouces/foo/\*.ddoc and  app/Resouces/foo/test/\*.ddoc

-    app/console couchbase:export-docs data/
+    app/console couchbase:export-docs foo data/
-Will export all documents of your cluster to app/data/
+Will export all documents of your `foo` bucket to app/data/

-    app/console couchbase:import-docs data/
+    app/console couchbase:import-docs foo data/
-Will import all files, having the extension ".json" into your defined couchbase-bucket
+Will import all files, having the extension ".json" into your defined `foo` couchbase-bucket

 ## Using the profiler for Couchbase